elephantscale/es-training-new/digital-transformation/08-Cloud.md

 <img src="../assets/images/digital-transformation/3rd-party/devops-loop-illustrations.png" style="width:50%;" />

->“DevOps represents a change in IT culture, focusing on rapid IT service delivery through the adoption of agile, lean practices in the context of a system-oriented approach.”
+>"DevOps represents a change in IT culture, focusing on rapid IT service delivery through the adoption of agile, lean practices in the context of a system-oriented approach."

 Notes: